Ussaid-Imtiaz/todo_practice/README.md

+## A Poetry Project Using FastAPI, Postgres Database, Docker, Kafka, Kong,

+### Create New Poetry Project

+poetry new daily_todo

+make a file main.py

+cd daily_todo

-# poetry add fastapi, sqlmodel, uvicorn, "pycopg[binary]"
+poetry add fastapi, sqlmodel, uvicorn, "pycopg[binary]", sqlmodel

+### Use FastAPI

+Write the code of FastAPI in main.py

+Define different endpoints

+Use authentication and authorisation (OAuth2)

+### Create Database

-# Create Database on Neon
+Create Account on Neon Database

-# Create .env file for environment variables
+Create .env file for environment variables and copy URL from Neon and paste it here

-# Create setting.py file for encrypting DatabaseURL
+Create setting.py file for encrypting DatabaseURL

-# Create a variable using url as parameter and add psycopg with postgresql in url.

-# Step-4: Create engine using sqlmodel to create connection between SQLModel and Postgresql

-# Step-5: Create function for table creation.

-# Step-6: Create function for session management

-# Step-7: Create contex manager for app lifespan

-# Create instance of FastAPI class

-# Step-8: Create model class using tables to use as schema in APIs

-# Step-9: Create all endpoints of todo app
+### Use Docker

-# install and run docker desktop
+install and run docker desktop

-# Make a docker file
+Make a `Dockerfile.dev` file

-# (Optional) To Build image -> docker build -f Dockerfile -t my-todo-image .
+(Optional) To Build image -> `docker build -f Dockerfile -t my-todo-image .`

-# (Optional) To Run the container -> docker run -d --name todo-cont -p 8000:8000 my-todo-image
+(Optional) To Run the container -> `docker run -d --name todo-cont -p 8000:8000 my-todo-image`

-# Create compose.yaml file
+Create `compose.yaml` file

-# Run docker compose up -d -> (detatch mode)
+Run `docker compose up -d` -> (detatch mode)

+Use Dev Containers of VS Code

+### Run in browser

+`poetry run uvicorn todo_practice.main:app --host 127.0.0.1 --port 8000 --reload`
+(-- reload for auto reload upon changes in code)
+(-- host can also be localhost or 0.0.0.0)
+(-- port can be any port upto 65000)

+write [http://127.0.0.1:8000/docs] and click try it out.
+It will show what is in return statement